-Okay, the gnome-thing might sound a bit commercial and touristic.
+Okay, the gnome-thing might sound a bit touristic.
 And maybe nowadays that’s the case, but originally the gnomes had a deeper meaning.
 They stem from the Orange Alternative, an anticommunist movement in Wroclaw in the 1980’s.
 The gnome was the symbol of the movement, as it was a non-political figure that made people laugh.
-At the same time it has a serious meaning, as the gnomes were also representing the lack of toleration and the over-censorship of the communist party.
+At the same time it has a serious meaning, refering to the lack of tolerance and the over-censorship of the communist party.
 One of the protest actions of the Orange Alternative movement was painting gnomes on the city walls, which pissed off the communists.
 They would immediately whitewash this.
 But the next day the movement just painted gnomes over the white color.
 And so it would go on and on.
-It’s kind of funny to think how much time the communist party spend on getting rid of these innocent looking gnomes.

 The gnomes have never left Wroclaw and is now the symbol of pride for the city.
 In 2001 the city council gave orders to place a number of gnome statues in the city to remember the protests of the Orange Alternative.
 Soon everywhere in the city gnome statues popped up.
 Nearby historical buildings, cathedrals, banks and at several squares.
 The number of gnome statues grew even more when local entrepreneurs started placing gnomes everytime a new business opened.